Winnetka's famed elementary school is on claass HAUS today.

 Crow Island School changed education design forever.
 Here are the ten things you need to know about the progressive landmark.

-1. Commissioned by progressive educator, Carleton W. Washburne.
+1. Initiated by educator, Carleton W. Washburne.

 2. Designed by a distinguished team of architects.